 RC6 will support the GaDOE as it gathers and analyzes information from a three-year pilot program focused on identifying and serving students with dyslexia, as directed by Senate Bill 48.
 Ultimately, results from this pilot program will inform the Georgia Superintendent’s recommendations to the Legislature regarding a statewide mandate beginning in 2024-25.
 This mandate is for all districts to identify and provide effective reading interventions in support of students in grades K-3 with characteristics of dyslexia and other reading problems.

-RC6 will provide a “Descriptive Implementation Analysis”report in fall 2020 encompassing the planning and implementation experiences in eight pilot districts as they moved forward with the required dyslexia policy components.
-RC6 will also respond to questions from the GaDOE and pilot districts about how other states and districts across the country are handling screenings for dyslexia or implementing Multi-Tiered Systems of Support(MTSS) processes.
+RC6 continues to collect data from seven pilot districts to provide annual “Descriptive Implementation Analysis” reports during the three-year pilot encompassing the planning and implementation experiences in the pilot districts as they moved forward with the required dyslexia policy components.
+RC6 responds to questions from the GaDOE and pilot districts about how other states and districts across the country are handling screenings for dyslexia or implementing MTSS processes.

-Visit the Resources section to access four documents on Dyslexia resulting from this project.
+Visit the Resources section to access documents about Dyslexia resulting from this project.

 Support for Georgia’s Whole Child Initiative —addressing students’ non-academic barriers to learning